 - Reflects a professional style (e.g., limiting use of first person) with application across children, settings, and communities (i.e., personal case stories are not appropriate).

 - Maintains anonymity of individuals and programs within vignettes.

 - Manuscripts must be prepared in accordance with the American Psychological Association (APA; 7th edition) guidelines, including 12-point, Times New Roman font, and 1-inch margins

 - Manuscripts must not exceed 15 typewritten, double-spaced pages.
 This page limit applies to the body of the manuscript, including references.

 - Manuscripts can include a maximum of 5 tables (double-spaced) and/or figures.
 Please upload each table, figure, and/or image as a separate file.
 These do not count toward the 15-page limit for manuscripts.

 - Manuscript titles can be a maximum of 12-words in length.

-- Abstracts are not needed.
+- An abstract is not needed.

 - Manuscripts must include a cover page with the authors’ full names, professions degrees, addresses, phone numbers, and e-mail addresses.

 - Although APA recommends the inclusion of digital object identifiers (DOI) in reference lists, authors should not include DOIs in reference lists, unless the citation is only available OnlineFirst.

 - Authors are required to include at least two photographs relevant to their manuscripts as part of their submission.
 Authors are responsible for ensuring they have all necessary rights releases for any individuals appearing in the photographs, in addition to permission from the copyright holders of the photographs, to permit publication of the photographs in YEC, and to provide a copy of the signed releases prior to publication of their article.
 Rights release and permission request forms can be found here.